 The economy of scale in a design system works in your favor when sharing UI components across many projects.
 If you find yourself pasting the same UI components in different apps or across teams, this guide is for you.

-Storybook powers the design systems for Uber, Airbnb, IBM, GitHub, and hundreds more companies.
+Storybook powers the design systems for BBC, Airbnb, IBM, GitHub, and hundreds more companies.
 The recommendations here are inspired by best practices and tools from the smartest teams.
 We’ll be building the following frontend stack:

 Design systems are an investment in frontend infrastructure.
 In addition to showcasing how to use the technology above, this guide also focuses on core workflows that promote adoption and simplify maintenance.
 Wherever possible, manual tasks will be automated.
 Below are the activities we’ll encounter.